ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

   * In-universe subjective single/subset source
   * In-universe subjective individual/organization source

 Note that not all suggested behaviours are absolute.
 For example, the document chunk options (see under STRUCTURAL) are not necessary; they are just one option for doing things.
 Semantic tagging is always good though — the system could probably be expanded a lot to maximize this.
-Or the automatic bibliography management option à la BiBTeX is optional too, or could be customized, etc. The basic philosophy of DCE is *FLEXIBILITY* — letting the user do what he or she wants in an elegant manner and without undue shenanigans, intrusive 'assistance', or ugly hacks.
+Or the automatic bibliography management option à la BiBTeX is optional too, or could be customized, etc. The basic philosophy of DCE is *FLEXIBILITY* — letting the user do what they want in an elegant manner and without undue shenanigans, intrusive 'assistance', or ugly hacks.

 ====== STRUCTURAL ======